 Personalizing the victim.

 While the disorganized killers tend to depersonalize their victims and view them as objects, the organized killer does the opposite.
-For the organized killer, the fact that they are murdering a human being is part of the thrill.
+For the organized killer, the fact that they are dominating and murdering a human being is part of the thrill.
 It’s what gets them off.
 This is why they tend to choose specific types of victims instead of random people.

 An organized serial killer is far more likely to revisit the scene or keep “trophies” in order to relive the murder in their heads.
 The disorganized killer, on the other hand, may not remember the event or even think about the person again.

 The organized offender can be so narcissistic that he will taunt law enforcement or the victim’s families in the aftermath of the murder.
 This is so that he can “prove” how smart he is.
 This is in stark contrast with the disorganized offender, who is so wrapped up in their own distorted reality that they couldn’t care less about the victim’s family or the investigation.